-- Dizziness is one of the most common symptoms in medicine, and one of the most important to describe accurately, because the word means different things to different people and the cause varies considerably.
+- Dizziness is one of the most common symptoms in medicine and one of the most important to describe accurately, because the word means different things to different people and the cause varies considerably.

-Dizziness is one of the most common symptoms I encounter in cardiology, and one of the most challenging to assess, not because the causes are rare or obscure, but because the word itself means something different to almost every patient who uses it.
 One person’s dizziness is a spinning room that makes them grab the nearest wall.
 Another’s is a fleeting light-headedness when they stand up too quickly.
 A third describes a vague, floating unsteadiness that has been present for months.
 These are very different experiences, and they point toward very different causes.
+Yet every one of these people walks into the consulting room and uses the same single word: dizzy.

-The first and most important thing I do when a patient reports dizziness is ask them to describe exactly what they mean.
-That description, more than any test, is what guides the assessment.
-This article aims to help you understand the different types of dizziness, what causes them, and why a thoughtful, structured approach that sometimes involves more than one specialist is the best path to a clear answer and genuine reassurance.
+This article explains the different types of dizziness, what tends to cause each one, and why a thoughtful, structured approach that sometimes involves more than one specialist is the best path to a clear answer.

 Four Types of Dizziness, and Why the Distinction Matters